-Command Description help Displays a list of scadm commands and brief descriptions and syntax for each command. date Displays the date and time. shownetwork Displays the current network configuration information. show Displays the current value of the specified ALOM configuration variable. loghistory Displays the events logged in the ALOM event buffer. resetrsc [-s] Resets ALOM immediately.
-The -s option specifies a soft reset. set Sets the specified ALOM configuration variable to the assigned value.
+Description Displays a list of scadm commands and brief descriptions and syntax for each command.
+Displays the date and time.
+Displays the current network configuration information.
+Displays the current value of the specified ALOM configuration variable.
+Displays the events logged in the ALOM event buffer.
+Resets ALOM immediately.
+The -s option specifies a soft reset.

-download Downloads main or bootmon firmware to the ALOM flash PROM. modem_setup Communicates with the modem on supported platforms. send_event [-c] Sends a custom message as an event.
+set Sets the specified ALOM configuration variable to the assigned value. download Downloads main or bootmon firmware to the ALOM flash PROM. modem_setup Communicates with the modem on supported platforms.
+The Sun Fire V210, V240, and V440 do not support outgoing modem transactions. send_event [-c] Sends a custom message as an event.
 The -c option assigns a critical level to the event. version [-v] Displays ALOM version information.
 The -v option provides verbose output. useradd Adds an ALOM user account. userdel Deletes an ALOM user account. usershow Shows the information for an ALOM user account. userpassword Sets or changes a user's password. userperm Sets or changes a user's permissions.